 The Röntgen Medal is an award conferred by the University of Würzburg on eminent scientists and patrons of the University.
 Awarded for the first time in the summer of 2009 on the occasion of the Stiftungsfest, the Röntgen Medal was initially designed as an award for patrons of the University.
-From 2012 onwards, it has also been awarded to scientists.
+It has also been awarded to scientists since 2012.

 Herbert Wellhöfer (2017)